 My current research focuses on investigating the link between the various aspects of sleep dynamics (e.g. sleep stages and oscillations) and mechanisms of synaptic plasticity.
 In particular, my work focuses on the influence of sleep and experience on molecular and cellular changes in synapses and dendrites in the cortex.

 Areas of specialism

-During sleep our brain is far from resting and enters a highly organised pattern of global changes in activity, cycling through periods of large scale network synchronization (i.e. NREM sleep) and desynchronized activity (i.e. dream or REM sleep).
+During sleep our brain is far from resting and enters a highly organised pattern of global changes in activity, cycling through periods of large scale network synchronization (i.e. NREM sleep) and desynchronized activity (i.e. REM sleep).
 Both sleep stages are important for maintaining proper cognition but the underlying physiology is not well understood.

 My main research interest is to understand the link between sleep stages and synaptic plasticity - the fundamental mechanism that allows us to adapt and change communication between neurons in response to experience.
 We take a multidisciplinary experimental approach, including electrophysiology, molecular, in vivo optical imaging methods and behavioural manipulations in the rodent model.

 - The influence of sleep and experience on molecular changes at synapses (omics approaches)

 - The influence of sleep and experience on in vivo calcium activity in cortical dendrites

 - The physiology and role of sleep spindles

 Sleep is a great unknown and I am thus open to any new ideas, projects and collaborations...

 Prof Matthew Larkum - Humboldt Universität zu Berlin, Germany